aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

 ## **Getting the Max Values on the Vertical Axis on Charts**
-Aspose.Slides for Java allows you to obtain the minimum and maximum values on a vertical axis.
+Aspose.Slides for Node.js via Java allows you to obtain the minimum and maximum values on a vertical axis.
 Go through these steps:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 1. Access the first slide.